-All Stafford Loans will be Disbursed electronically if your lender participates in the EFT process.
-(Electronic Funds Transfer)
+All Stafford and Grad Plus Loans will be Disbursed electronically.

-Standards of Satisfactory Progress for the Determination of Eligibility for Student Financial Aid
+Standards of Satisfactory Progress for the Determination of Eligibility for Student Financial Aid \

 The following are the minimum acceptable standards of satisfactory academic progress, for each professional year as it relates to financial aid eligibility.
 The College reserves the right to determine when a student is making satisfactory academic progress, if recommended to continue the current curriculum in a regular or special status by the Faculty Committee on Course and Standing.